pinshuai/jupyter-for-geoscience/README.md

 - Download and visualize hydrologic data from USGS
-- Spectral analysis of time-series data using Fast Fourier Transform and Wavelet Transform
+- [wavelet.ipynb](wavelet.ipynb): Spectral analysis of time-series data using Fast Fourier Transform and Wavelet Transform
 - Interpolation of spatial data using various geostatistical methods
 - Multi-variate analysis
 - Groundwater flow simulation with FloPy